OctoPrint/OctoPrint-Slic3r/README.md

+**STILL IN DEVELOPMENT, NOT FIT FOR GENERAL CONSUMPTION, DO NOT USE IF NOT A DEVELOPER!**

 # Slic3r plugin for OctoPrint

 **WARNING** Not functional yet since slic3r's return codes are behaving unexpectedly.
 WIP for others to take a look at